 Whether your rollout PM is in-house, or outsourced to a technology rollout company, you must have strong project management to succeed.
-So if you have a problem rollout, how do you identify if it’s project management that's the issue?
+So if you have rollout issues, how do you identify if it’s project management that’s the issue?

 How to Diagnose Your Rollout Migraine

 Let’s look at the tell-tale symptoms that you have a bad rollout PM.